Antoine Lavoisier

 Lavoisier was a powerful member of a number of aristocratic councils, and an administrator of the Ferme générale.
 The Ferme générale was one of the most hated components of the Ancien Régime because of the profits it took at the expense of the state, the secrecy of the terms of its contracts, and the violence of its armed agents.
 All of these political and economic activities enabled him to fund his scientific research.
-At the height of the French Revolution, he was charged with tax fraud and selling adulterated tobacco, and was guillotined.
+At the height of the French Revolution, he was charged with tax fraud and selling adulterated tobacco, and was guillotined despite appeals to spare his life in recognition of his contributions to science.
+A year and a half later, he was exonerated by the French government.

 Biography

 Early life and education

 Antoine-Laurent Lavoisier was born to a wealthy family of the nobility in Paris on 26 August 1743.
 The son of an attorney at the Parlement of Paris, he inherited a large fortune at the age of five upon the death of his mother.
 Lavoisier began his schooling at the Collège des Quatre-Nations, University of Paris (also known as the Collège Mazarin) in Paris in 1754 at the age of 11.
 In his last two years (1760–1761) at the school, his scientific interests were aroused, and he studied chemistry, botany, astronomy, and mathematics.
 In the philosophy class he came under the tutelage of Abbé Nicolas Louis de Lacaille, a distinguished mathematician and observational astronomer who imbued the young Lavoisier with an interest in meteorological observation, an enthusiasm which never left him.
 Lavoisier entered the school of law, where he received a bachelor's degree in 1763 and a licentiate in 1764.
 Lavoisier received a law degree and was admitted to the bar, but never practiced as a lawyer.
 However, he continued his scientific education in his spare time.